estools/esquery/README.md

-ESQuery is a library for querying the AST output by Esprima for patterns of syntax using a CSS style selector system.
+ESQuery is a library for querying the AST output by Espree for patterns of syntax using a CSS style selector system.
 Check out the demo:

 [demo](https://estools.github.io/esquery/)